QI: Tasks and themes

 In a number of episodes, either the set, the panellists' clothing, the opening theme, or a mixture of all, are changed to match the episode's theme.
 For example, in "Denial and Deprivation", the set was replaced with an auctioneer stand for Fry and school desks or side tables for the panellists, and the lighting was stripped down; while in "Health and Safety", the panellists wore hard hats, safety glasses, and bright yellow work vests and Fry wore a doctor's white coat and stethoscope.

 In some episodes, an extra task is given to the panellists to complete during the course of an episode, which can earn them extra points.
 Such tasks have included a drawing contest, or spotting an item on the video screens and waving a "joker" card (e.g. Cuttlefish.)
 Several series have had a recurring task spanning every episode, often involving the use of a joker card to respond to a question whose answer fit a specified theme.
 Examples include "The Elephant in the Room" (series E, elephants), "Nobody Knows" (Series I, for questions without a known answer) and "Spend a Penny" (Series L, lavatories).

-In addition to assigning tasks, Fry performed scientific experiments or demonstrations during certain episodes.
-He often did so once an episode in the J, K and L series, where they were called "Jolly Japes", "Knick-Knakes" and "Lab Larks", respectively, and usually occurred towards the end of the episode.
-Such experiments either used simple objects, various chemical compounds, odd contraptions, or a mixture of all.
-If an experiment's outcome was too fast to be seen, a short "replay" of it was shown, (sometimes with multiple angles) to reveal precisely what happened.
+In addition to assigning tasks, the host performs scientific experiments or demonstrations during certain episodes.
+Fry did so once an episode in the J, K and L series, where they were called "Jolly Japes", "Knick-Knakes" and "Lab Larks", respectively, and usually occurred towards the end of the episode.
+Such experiments either use simple objects, various chemical compounds, odd contraptions, or a mixture of all.
+If an experiment's outcome is too fast to be seen, a short "replay" of it is shown (sometimes with multiple angles) to reveal precisely what happened.